mirbyte/Text-List-Tools/README.md

 # Text-List-Toolbox _IN PROGRESS_
-_The script might crash if there's no .txt files found in the current directory when selecting "modify existing file"_ option.
+_The script might crash/quit instantly if there's no .txt files found in the current directory when selecting "modify existing file" option_.

 ## Passwd List Generator